-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ê The school works in partnership with all parents and carers.
-'Open door' policy in place throughout the school.
-The parents and carers of all pupils are invited to attend parents' evenings and receive a report.
-There is a parents section on the school website for all parents to access.
-Fortnightly Newsletters encourage strong communication links.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision · · The school works in partnership with all parents and carers.
+The use of Class Dojo, eschools and Boom Reader are used for communication.
+The parents and carers of all pupils are invited to attend parents' evenings and receive a written report.
+There is a 'Parents' section on the school website for all parents to access.
+Fortnightly newsletters encourage strong communication links.
 The school website is updated regularly.
 Termly class newsletters inform parents/carers of the curriculum and activities are posted on the website.
 Coffee mornings, activities events and curriculum workshops.
 Parents are invited to class assemblies and whole school/key stage activities.
-Parents/carers know who the Inclusion Lead, Assistant SENDCo and the Designated Safeguarding Lead are.
+Parents/carers know who the SENDCO and the Designated Safeguarding Lead are.
 Parents/carers are informed if their child is placed on the Record of Need (RON) and as a result is receiving additional support.
-Parents/carers are part of the Assess, Plan, Do, Review cycle and meet with the Class teacher/Inclusion Lead at least three times a year.
-Parents/carers are able to contact the Inclusion Lead at any time to arrange a meeting to discuss concerns.
-Individual Provision planning forms are sent home to parents/carers outlining their child's provision.
+Parents/carers are part of the Assess, Plan, Do, Review cycle and meet with the Class teacher or SENDCO at least three times a year.
+Parents/carers are able to contact the SENDCO at any time to arrange a meeting to discuss concerns.
+SEND Support Plan forms are sent home to parents/carers outlining their child's provision.
 Parents/carers are invited to attend EHCP reviews and TAC meetings.
-Support in accessing outside agencies.
+Support is provided in accessing outside agencies.